narze/awesome-websites-as-answers/README.md

 - https://justforfunnoreally.dev/ - Just for Fun.
 No, Really.
 - https://pointerpointer.com - Where your pointer is ?
 - https://dontkillmyapp.com - Which Android phone brands kill background apps?
+- https://shoulditbeameeting.com - Should it be a meeting?

 ## Criteria